 Deciduous, Trees, Flowers

 Like the more common weeping cherry (P. s.
-'Pendula'), this hybrid is usually sold grafted at 5–6 ft. high on upright-growing understock.
-Graceful branches hang down, often to ground, and are covered with double rose pink flowers at mid season.
-Mature size is 20 to 25 ft. tall and wide.
+‘Pendula’), this hybrid is usually sold grafted at 5–6 ft. tall on upright-growing understock.
+Mature size is 20–25 ft. tall and wide.
+Graceful branches hang down, often to the ground, and are covered with double rose pink flowers at midseason.